 So if the participation rate is low, whales can have a much greater impact.
 Yafe says:

-Bainance exchanges, Kevin Bass, or individuals such as Vitalik Butrin, who currently hold more than 16 percent of Ethereum tokens, have the ability to shut down the network at any time.
+Bainance exchanges, Coin Bass, or individuals such as Vitalik Butrin, who currently hold more than 16 percent of Ethereum tokens, have the ability to shut down the network at any time.

 Matthew Tan, CEO and founder of the Etherscan blockchain browser Etherscan, acknowledges that such a thing could happen.
 He says: